December 20, 2020

 I tested the FloBikes service using an Apple MacBook Pro (Retina, 13-inch, Early 2015), iMac Desktop 5k (late 2020), and iPhone 11 mobile phone.
 On the Mac OS devices I used Safari, Chrome, and Firefox web browsers.
 On the iPhone, I used the FloSports mobile app.
 To test the video in a larger format, I plugged the laptop into a flat panel 1080p LCD TV using an HDMI cable.

-In addition to my tested platforms, FloSports also offers an Android mobile app, Apple TV, Roku, and Amazon Fire TV apps, which I did not use as part of this test.
+In addition to my tested platforms, FloSports also offers an Android mobile app, Apple TV, and Roku, which I did not use as part of this test.

 I have a Charter cable modem 50Mbps internet connection; historically, it's been very reliable, although it has suffered from more slowness recently (perhaps due to the explosion in work-from-home and remote education during the pandemic.)
 That's plenty for FloBikes, which requires just 7Mbps to stream (in standard definition.)
 Snob that I am, I immediately cranked the resolution up to the highest offered, 1080.
 Quality was flawless with no picture breakup or lag.
 You do of course need a faster connection for that resolution.